ClimFlows/CFDomains.jl/README.md

 * breaking: `VoronoiSphere` expects additional data from mesh file reader (#11)

 * new:
+  * 0.3.6: new Voronoi stencil for dot product of contravariant vectors (#17)
   * 0.3.6: `transpose!` (#17)
   * 0.3.5: single-argument call to Voronoi stencil extracts relevant mesh data ; useful to pass fewer arguments to GPU kernels  (#16)
   * 0.3.3: compute `cen2vertex`, needed for transport scheme on Voronoi meshes  (#14)